yashharjani/Sample/README.md

 ## Reporting

-Following reports will be generated:
+Following reports will be generated with the screenshots for failed scenarios:

 HTML Report